Updated: Jan 30

 The Merck Manual 16th Edition provides the following information, (emphasis mine):

 In recent years in the USA, the epidemiology of this disease has shifted, with outbreaks now occurring in previously immunized teenagers and young adults, as well as in unimmunized preschool-aged children.
 An infant whose mother has had measles receives transplacental passive immunity lasting most of the first year of life; thereafter, susceptibility is high.
 One attack of measles confers lifelong immunity.

+So what does all that mean?
 When the measles vaccine was introduced, a single dose of vaccine was thought required to provide lifelong protection against the illness.
-During the first 16 years of vaccine use, the single dose appeared to work well, as outbreaks became smaller and smaller.
-This evidence made the scientists believe that measles vaccination had rendered the population immune.
+During the first 16 years of vaccine use, the single dose appeared to work well, as outbreaks became smaller and less frequent.
+This evidence made the scientists believe that measles vaccination had rendered the population immune for life.
 But then in 1989, resurgence of the illness occurred.
 As a result, a second dose of vaccine was added to the schedule in 1992, and 28 years have since passed with children receiving the recommended 2 doses of MMR vaccine.

 At this point in time, it is unknown how many boosters will be required to maintain an adequate antibody level, or if vaccine antibody levels can actually be maintained through a series of booster shots.

 To quote the Oxford Academic Journal, which published research titled Persistence of Measles, Mumps, and Rubella Antibodies in an MMR-Vaccinated Cohort: A 20-Year Follow-up, (Link Here) the paper stated the following (emphasis mine):